ThatOneRoadie/DIYNitroxSensor/README.md

 # DIYNitroxSensor
-Attempt to create an easy to assemble Kitable Nitrox Sensor for analyzing Scuba tank oxygen content Mostly for remote dive locations that may lack financial resources This project borrows heavily on https://www.divetech.com/post/the-20-nitrox-analyzer
+Attempt to create an easy to assemble Kitable Nitrox Sensor for analyzing Scuba tank oxygen content Mostly for remote dive locations that may lack financial resources This project borrows heavily on https://www.divetech.com/post/the-20-nitrox-analyzer, but adds a number of improvements including rechargeable battery circuit, custom PCB, and stronger bolt-together case.
+The goal is to have a project that is almost kitable for remote dive locations.

 This repository will mostly contain arduino code files and KiCAD files.